Best Claude Model for Coding: Opus vs Sonnet vs Haiku

 Conclusion

-The best Claude model for coding is not a single model -- it is knowing when to use each one.
-Sonnet 4.5 covers 90% of daily coding at a fraction of the cost.
-Opus 4 is worth the premium for the 10% of tasks where subtle quality differences have outsized impact.
-Haiku 4.5 earns its place for high-volume, low-complexity work.
+The best Claude model for coding is not a single model -- it is knowing when to use each tier.
+Sonnet covers most daily coding at a lower cost than Opus.
+Opus is worth the premium for tasks where subtle quality differences have outsized impact.
+Haiku earns its place for high-volume, low-complexity work.

-If you are forced to pick just one: Claude Sonnet 4.5.
-The 70.3% SWE-Bench score, sub-second latency, and $3/M input token pricing make it the most practical choice for developers who need a capable AI partner throughout their workday.
+If you are forced to pick just one: Claude Sonnet.
+It is the most practical choice for developers who need a capable AI partner throughout the workday.

 Want to compare Claude with local alternatives that run on your own hardware?
 Check our best AI coding models ranking or set up a free local AI coding assistant with Continue.dev.